aiafs-aaai/aiafs-aaai.github.io/callforpapers.md

 The workshop will be a one day meeting comprising invited talks from researchers in the field, spotlight lightning talks and a poster session where contributing paper presenters can discuss their work.
 Attendance is open to all registered participants.

 ## Submissions
 Submitted technical papers can be up to 4 pages long (excluding references and appendices).
 Position papers are welcome.
-All papers must be submitted in PDF format using the [AAAI-22 author kit](https://aaai.org/Conferences/AAAI-22/submission-guidelines/).
+All papers must be submitted in PDF format using the [AAAI-23 author kit](https://aaai.org/Conferences/AAAI-23/submission-guidelines/).
 Papers will be peer-reviewed and selected for spotlight and/or poster presentation.
 The submissions are in single blind format (non-anonymous)

-Submissions are due by: **November 19, 2021, AoE **
+Submissions are due by: **November 4, 2022, AoE **

 ## Submission website
-Submissions can be done [here](https://openreview.net/group?id=AAAI.org/2022/Workshop/AIAFS).
+Submissions can be done [here]().